 1. Take time to meet the recruiter face to face

 It is difficult to establish a relationship with someone you have never met.
-Take the time to meet with a recruiter in-person, so they can truly understand who you are and your main goals and objectives.
+Take the time to meet with a recruiter in-person, so they can truly understand who you are, as well as your main goals and objectives.
 A face-to-face meeting will also give you the opportunity to find out more about the recruiter.
 Remember, this is a two-way street; the recruiter is not only finding out about you and your career objectives, you must determine if the recruiter meets your criteria.
 If you do not share the same values and principles, chances are this recruiter is not right for you.

 2. Reciprocate information with a recruiter

 Good relationships are reciprocal.
 A good recruiter will provide detailed information about a potential job opportunity.
-But it is important for you to give in return and provide information to the recruiter that will help with the job search.
-Open communication builds solid relationships, and ultimately results in attaining goals.
+But, it is important for you to give in return and provide information to the recruiter that will help with the job search.
+Open communication builds solid relationships, and ultimately results in attaining and achieving goals.

 3. Engage in open conversation